esprehn/tasklets/README.md

 The web has support for this model via `WebWorkers`, though the `postMessage()` interface is clunky and difficult to use.
 As a result, worker adoption has been minimal at best and the default model remains to put all work on the main thread.
 In order to encourage worker adoption, we need to explore a more ergonomic API.

-In anticipation of increased `WebWorker` usage, we should also address potential resource overhead concerns that may come from heavier worker usage.
+In anticipation of increased worker usage, this explainer also explores potential solutions to the resource overhead concerns that may come from heavier worker usage.

 # Worker API
 __Note__: APIs described below are just strawman proposals.
 We think they're pretty cool but there's always room for improvement.